aukgit/scala-open-real-time-bidding-rtb/documents/OpenRTBNotes.md

 Ad Exchange will match any Deal IDs for you with the Seat ID assigned to you in the system.
 On the other side of the system, publishers also have “seats”.

+# How advertise is served to the client with Bid Response?

+### 4.3.1 Markup Served on the Win Notice
+In this method, ad markup is returned to the exchange is via the win notice.
+In this case, the response body of the win notice call (i.e., invoking the bid.nurl attribute) contains the ad markup and only the ad markup; there must be no other-structured data in the response body.
+Using this method, the bid.adm attribute must be omitted.

+### 4.3.2 Markup Served in the Bid
+In this method, ad markup is returned directly in the bid itself.
+This is accomplished via the bid.adm attribute.
+ If both the adm attribute and win notice return data, the adm contents will take precedence.

 # Links

 - Reference : https://protocol.bidswitch.com/index.html